Our admissions team will help you with your questions!

 - plant evolutionary genomics

 The skills gained in the master’s programme offer you a solid academic training and essential knowledge on wildlife conservation ecology and genetics, as well as their management.
-After graduation you are capable of evaluating risks, conducting management on small populations of endangered species, and doing research in the field and in lab.
-You are able to use molecular and bioinformatic tools.
+Graduates are capable of using ecological, molecular and bioinformatic tools and applying them to evaluating risks, conducting management of different types of biological populations, and doing research in the field and in the lab.

 - project manager